Health Sharing Ministries

 Health Sharing organizations are founded upon biblical ideals of believers “carrying one another’s burdens” (Galatians 6:2).
 The idea is that members covenant together to take care of each other’s healthcare costs.
 The home office coordinates and administrates this care, setting contribution amounts for members and facilitating payment for needs.

 This takes different forms in different organizations.
 Some have members mail checks directly to other members, while others have members send contributions directly to the home office, who then sends the funds to meet member needs.

 It is very important to note that health share ministries are NOT offering insurance plans.
 Rather, they facilitate the voluntary sharing of medical costs amongst members.

-There are many reasons people opt to join a health sharing ministry instead of purchasing traditional health insurance (on or off the Obamacare Marketplace).
-Here are some of the main advantages these plans offer:
+There are many reasons people opt to join a health sharing ministry instead of purchasing traditional health insurance, but you need to be aware of the drawbacks to this alternative.

 - Lower monthly payments.
 The monthly “contributions” or “shares” required by a health sharing ministry are almost always cheaper than individual/family health insurance premiums.

 - Members are exempt from Obamacare penalties.
 This is a big deal.
 If you participate in a qualified health sharing ministry, you are exempted from the “individual mandate” in the Affordable Care Act, so there are no fines for not having insurance.